sanixstudio/infomovia/README.md

 ![logo](./assets/images/infomovia.png)
 # **InfoMovia** App
 ## Description
 We all love to know latest information about our favorite Movies and TV shows.
-MovieMania enables you to find information about your favorite, currently playing, upcoming and popular movies/TV shows.
+InfoMoiva enables you to find information about your favorite, currently playing, upcoming and popular movies/TV shows.

 This is a fully **📱 responsive, 💻 front-end, ⚙ vanilla js, and api** based project.